I am sure most of you had a shot of Tequila at least once in your life. And some probably might have had a few more than that - including me.

 It was first released in 2006 and quickly became very popular.
 The main reason for this is that aged Tequila develops very intense, deep, and intriguing flavor profiles.

 Should you want to share the experience, it was a glass of Jose Cuervo's Reserva de la Familia.
-Certainly not cheap, but it is well worth its price tag.
+Certainly not cheap, but it is worth its price tag.

 New types of Tequila

 Both change the traditional Tequila in a way that almost turns it into a different product.
 So let's talk about the Curados and the Cristalino Tequilas.

-Tequila Curados are flavored with natural ingredients like fruits.
+Tequila Curados get flavored with natural ingredients like fruits.
 Typical flavors are lemon, orange, strawberry, and pineapple.
 But not only the flavor is modified.

-The fact that additional sweeteners, coloring, and flavors are allowed makes this type a bit questionable.
+The fact that additional sweeteners, coloring, and flavors are allowed makes this type very debatable.
 According to the standard, up to 7.5% can be additional, non-traditional ingredients.

 Another controversial type of Tequila is the Cristalino.
 Cristalino Tequilas are either filtered with charcoal or redistilled before bottling to get crystal clear Tequilas.

-Sadly, this usually is performed with Añejo Tequila that aged for at least one year.
+Sadly, this usually is performed with Añejo Tequila, which matured for at least one year.
 The charcoal filtration will remove the beautiful golden coloring that it got from the wooden barrels.

-The result is a clean-looking Tequila that somewhat lost its identity.
+The result is a clear Tequila that somewhat lost its identity.
 Personally, I would prefer the standard aged Añejo Tequila over a Cristalino any time.